neptuneresearch/ring-membership-sql/README.md

 ---
 # Installation
 ## Using SQL Files
-To install a SQL file, open the file and run the entire file contents in your PostgreSQL database using a PostgreSQL administration tool.
+To install a SQL file, run the entire file contents against your PostgreSQL database.

 Example for PostgreSQL CLI, where `DB_NAME` is the name of the target database, and `FILE.SQL` is the source filename: